-GOAL: Promote sound economic development through waterfront revitalization by capitalizing on the Hudson River waterfront as an economic catalyst for tourism, new business, housing, and recreational opportunities.
+GOAL: Promote sound economic development by capitalizing on the Hudson River waterfront and other areas in Town as economic catalysts for tourism, new business, housing, and recreational opportunities.

 POLICY 15: Encourage the development of a Waterfront Sustainability District in the areas of Verplanck and Annsville that promotes mixed-use development with water-dependent uses and links to existing commercial corridors and centers.